bernborgess/roundingsat/README.md

 # roundingsat

-roundingsat is a pseudo-boolean SAT solver.
+roundingsat is a pseudo-boolean SAT solver for optimization and decision problems.

 ## Compilation